 My technique is to find at least one part of the wall stud and then drive nearby holes that tell me where the edges of the stud are.
 Once I find the edges, and most studs are 1.5 inches wide, I then know where the center of it is

-For dual hook swings, you will need to install two hooks; they will need to be between 24 and 48 inches apart.
-About 30-36 inches works well, but if you are installing your swing perpendicular to the direction of your ceiling joists, your choices will be limited to where the joists are.
+For dual hook swings, you will need to install two hooks; they will need to be between “24 apart.
+About “30-36 works well, but if you are installing your swing perpendicular to the direction of your ceiling joists, your choices will be limited to where the joists are.
 In general, a wider mounting distance is more comfortable for people with wider hips.
 Make sure you are installing your swing far enough away from all walls to lay back in the swing and have room to move.

 More creative mounting ideas can be found on our guide for 7 ways to install a sex swing.